Cromlech/dolmen.container/src/dolmen/container/README.txt

 dolmen.container
 ****************

 This package extends the `cromlech.container` components.
-Two components are available : `Container` and two ZODB-aware BTree containers :
-`BTreeContainer` and `OrderedBTreeContainer`.
+Two ZODB-aware BTree containers are available : `BTreeContainer` and `OrderedBTreeContainer`.